 Chiswick

 Strand on the Green was named in 1353 (Strand meaning shore) and has a long history.
-The City Barge, The Bell and Crown and The Bulls Head were licenced by the mid-18th century.
+The City Barge, The Bell and Crown and The Bulls Head were licensed by the mid-18th century.

 Oliver's Island is a small eyot in the river Thames opposite Strand-on-the-Green.
 It acquired its name after rumours that Oliver Cromwell used the island as a hide-out and held military councils at the Bull's Head pub during the English Civil War.